ctsit/redcap_external_module_development_guide/docs/guide_for_admins_and_devs.md

 If you want to follow the development of a module in GitHub, you can create a GitHub account and then [_watch_](https://help.github.com/en/github/receiving-notifications-about-activity-on-github/watching-and-unwatching-repositories#watching-a-single-repository) the module.
 A GitHub account will also allow you to create and comment on issues for any module.

 One potential point of confusion when you view a module from GitHub is that each module visible in Github is in a _git repository_, a term often shortened to _git repo_ or just _repo_.
 This is not the same kind of repo as the REDCap Repo.
 They just happen to share the same name.

+## Contributing to modules

+While this guide is ostensibly about developing modules, writing code is hardly the only way to contribute to the creation, maintenance and quality of modules or any other software.
+Even a small program can generate plenty of work that is not writing code.
+Every program needs documentation that describes how to install, configure and use it.
+Contributors should be acknowledged in the documentation.
+Questions about the software need to be answered.
+Bugs need to be written up.
+Feature requests need to be reviewed and improved until they make sense to everyone.
+Software changes need to be tested.

+While you can give all of these tasks to software developers, most developers appreciate not having to do _everything_.
+At the same time, adding the perspective of another person to a project can greatly improve the quality.

+Such contributions need not even be to your own team's project.
+It is easy to contribute to any project being developed publicly in GitHub.
+One need only create a GitHub account and start contributing through the GitHub issues list on the project.
+Issues are the first place to pose questions, offer assistance, contribute to a discussion, or find tasks to work on.
+Everything else can flow from there.